flancia-coop/doc.anagora.org/mastodon-upgrade.md

 ### Hometown

 We would like to run [[Hometown]] as a separate instance (defining this), as an experiment.

-We could do this on e.g. https://town.social.coop, bootstrapping an instance.
+We could do this on e.g. https://town.social.coop, bootstrapping a parallel instance.
 This could be done in two ways:

 - Set up a read only instance off database restores, read only meaning also with federation off.
+Let users play with it and reach a conclusion on whether they are interested in the change.
-- Set up a new instance where users can sign up for independent profiles to test drive the
+- Set up a new instance where users can sign up for independent profiles to fully test drive [[Hometown]] also as a writing/local collaboration/governance platform.

-In the medium term (after a set experimentation phase) users could:

-- Vote on whether we want to move to [[Hometown]] as the software serving their social.coop [[Fediverse]] profiles (easy-ish).
+In the medium term (after a set experimentation phase) users would vote on whether they want to move to [[Hometown]] as the software serving their social.coop [[Fediverse]] profiles.
-- Choose whether to host their profile on Mastodon or Hometown (hard, maybe too convoluted).

-This would of course need to be done in a way that preserves instance data.
-Easier: run it as read only, federation off, off a database restore.
-Ideally in the long term users might be able to choose whether they host their @social.coop profile in Mastodon or

 ### Matrix